Leveraging Watch-time Feedback for Short-Video Recommendations: A Causal Labeling Framework

-\begin{itemize} [leftmargin=*] \item We propose the incorporation of multiple label categories reflecting the distribution of watch-time, aimed at augmenting the utility of watch-time data.
+The main contributions of this work are summarized as follows: \begin{itemize} [leftmargin=*] \item We propose the incorporation of multiple label categories reflecting the distribution of watch time, aimed at augmenting the utility of watch-time data.
 In addition, we introduce a {causality-based} methodology that refines these categories while simultaneously addressing potential bias.

 \item We introduce a novel framework for relabeling and debiasing that transforms unprocessed organic user feedback into a range of training labels while directly countering label bias issues.
 This framework aims to maximize the exploitation of information-dense feedback generated by users.